Cody Culture Club: History of the Irma

-The fireplace is an assemblage of rock, ores, minerals and fossils from the surround Big Horn Basin.
-The Irma’s famous Cherrywood dates to the period of construction and is one of the most photographed features in Cody.
+The fireplace is an assemblage of rock, ores, minerals, and fossils from the surrounding Big Horn Basin.
+The Irma’s famous Cherrywood bar dates to the period of construction and is one of the most photographed features in Cody.
 The original part of the hotel was built in 1902.
-The northwest addition was completed in 1929, and the southwest addition was added in 1976-1977.
+The northwest addition was completed in 1929, and the southwest addition was added in 1976–1977.

 Mike Darby, along with his brother and father, own and operate the Irma Hotel.
 Mike also sits on the Board of Directors for both the Cody Stampede and Cody Country Chamber of Commerce.